murphyc3/Cs-361-Microservice/README.md

 }
 ```

 You can submit any many track URLs as you like, there is no limit.
-Here is som example code
+Here is some example code
 for submitting a POST request using Python's `requests` package:

 ```